 Since we hear that question so frequently—and to be fair, rightly so—we’ve decided update our review of both products to shed some added light on the matter.

 What is the Shopify Buy Button?

-The Buy Button drifts a little away from Shopify's core product orientation, which allows non-technical users to build their online store easily.
+Shopify’s Buy Button drifts away from their core product orientation, which allows non-technical users to build their online store easily.
 While the latter involves a fully hosted online store, the former focuses on embeddable products (generated code copy & paste) and a redirected, hosted checkout.
-Like many Shopify products—POS, Facebook Shop, Twitter Buy Now—its mission is to diversify sales channels for merchants.
+Like many Shopify products—POS, Facebook Shop, Instagram Buy Now—its mission is to diversify sales channels for merchants.

 The process is fairly simple: you sign up for an account, you create a product in the dashboard, Shopify generates an embeddable snippet of code for it, and you insert the snippet on any site/blog/web app you want.
 You can also put this button in emails if you'd like.

 Once you've included the products on your site, you can easily enable a simple shopping cart on it through the Shopify dashboard.
 Here's a decent look at the Shopify Buy Button + cart in action:

 Note: When it's time for checkout, a new checkout window pops up for the customer.
 We'll discuss this later.

 All of your e-commerce operations are then managed directly through Shopify's comprehensive dashboard.

 What is Snipcart?